rithvik4567/Portolio-Website/README.md

 Description:

-This is a website I made to showcase my achivements.
+This is a website I made to showcase my achivementwritten from scratch.
+This website was written in HTML/CSS and Javascript and the CSS styling was done by hand.

-Personal website written from scratch
-Written in HTML/CSS and Javascript
-CSS styling done by hand